(updated February 4, 2022)

 Los Angeles County Superior Court

 In 2018, Governor Jerry Brown appointed Judge Thomas to the Los Angeles County Superior Court.
 Judge Thomas was elected to a full six-year term in 2020.
-Working principally in the Family Law Division of the Court, Judge Thomas has presided over hundreds of cases that have gone to verdict or judgment and oversaw thousands of hearings.
-In 2021, Judge Thomas was assigned by the Chief Justice of the California Supreme Court to serve as a Judge pro tem on the California Second District Court of Appeal.
+Working principally in the Family Law Division of the court, Judge Thomas has presided over hundreds of cases that have gone to verdict or judgment and oversaw thousands of hearings.
+In 2021, Judge Thomas was assigned by the Chief Justice of the California Supreme Court to serve as a Judge Pro Tem on the California Court of Appeal, Second Appellate District.
 During her temporary appointment, Judge Thomas heard appeals from the Superior Court.
 These appellate decisions included upholding a restraining order against a plaintiff’s ex-boyfriend for stalking and threatening the plaintiff (Hennessey v.
 Rasmussen); ordering the resentencing of a defendant for carjacking because of a change in California’s sentencing laws (The People v.
 Velarde); resolving a discovery dispute in favor of Wells Fargo Bank after a trial court denied a plaintiff’s motion to hold the bank in contempt and order monetary sanctions against it (Dutton v.
-Marinescu); and denying a resentencing request from a defendant convicted of a burglary, carjacking, and drug possession (People v.
+Marinescu); and denying a resentencing request from a defendant convicted of burglary, carjacking, and drug possession (People v.
 James).